MicrosoftDocs/cpp-docs/docs/sanitizers/error-alloc-dealloc-mismatch.md

 ---
-title: "alloc-dealloc-mismatch error"
+title: "Error: alloc-dealloc-mismatch"
-description: "Source examples and live debug screenshots for alloc-dealloc-mismatch errors." ms.date: 02/05/2021
+description: "Source examples and live debug screenshots for alloc-dealloc-mismatch errors." ms.date: 03/02/2021
 f1_keywords: ["alloc-dealloc-mismatch"]
-helpviewer_keywords: ["alloc-dealloc-mismatch"]
+helpviewer_keywords: ["alloc-dealloc-mismatch error", "AddressSanitizer error alloc-dealloc-mismatch"]
 ---

-# Example: `alloc-dealloc-mismatch` error
+# Error: `alloc-dealloc-mismatch`

+> Address Sanitizer Error: Mismatch between allocation and deallocation APIs

 The `alloc`/`dealloc` mismatch functionality in AddressSanitizer is off by default for Windows.
 To enable it, run `set ASAN_OPTIONS=alloc_dealloc_mismatch=1` before running the program.
 This environment variable is checked at runtime to report errors on `malloc`/`delete`, `new`/`free`, and `new`/`delete[]`.
 Example sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).